 BLOOMS, Spring 2020

 Location: Women Writing for (a) Change, Jax, 1610 Osceola Street, Jacksonville, FL, 32204.
 This is a historic home where numerous writing and related events are held each semester.
-The writing this semester is based on writing in nature.
+The writing this semester is based on writing about flowers, nature, and the environment.

 Lifting the Expression of the Feminine in All Forms